 Continuing Nursing Education Provider Unit, Boston University School of Medicine is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 Attorneys seeking CLE credit will need to contact their individual state bar associations.
-Attorneys from Illinois should contact Claire Grimble at the Boston University School of Medicine CME office at email@example.com or 617-638-4905.
+Attorneys from Illinois should contact the CME Office at Boston University School of Medicine at (617) 638-4605 for more information.

 Previous MLP Summits

 March 25-26, 2010